step41/boutique/README.md

 to implement all features listed.

 ## Features:
-PLEASE NOTE: You should plan to implement some version of B along with one of D or E as a minimum feature set.
+*Please Note:* You should plan to implement some version of B along with one of D or E as a minimum feature set.

 ## Code Test - Full Stack 1